RunKingProgram/HiRRM/README.md

 ## 2. Main functions
 The current version of HiRRM includes two main functions:
 ```
-coefy = Estimate_coefy(Phenotype,inputorders,fixeffect=NULL)
+coefy = Estimate_coefy(Phenotype,order)
-Hi_RRM(plinkfilename,coefy)
+Hi_RRM(Genotype,coefy)
 ```
 **Estimate_coefy** is to estimate phenotypic regression coefficients in optimal linear longitudinal trajectory with first hierarchical RRM or LS method.
 **Hi_RRM** is to associate multiple phenotypic regressions with markers using EMMAX with second hierarchical mvLMM method.

 #### Arguments
 #### Phenotype
-Phenotype should be either saved as a matrix in R, or recorded in a text file that can be read into R as a matrix. **Phenotype must be adjusted for non-time-dependent testing date.** Here is an example of the header and first 9 rows for the phenotype (as "phenotye.txt" file):
+Phenotype file is following dmu format (https://dmu.ghpc.au.dk/DMU/Doc/Current/dmuv6_guide.5.2.pdf), which should be either saved as a matrix in R, or recorded in a text file that can be read into R as a matrix. **Phenotype must be adjusted for non-time-dependent testing date.** Here is an example of the header and first 9 rows for the phenotype (as "phenotye.txt" file):
 |id| trait|time|
 | ---------- | :-----------:  | :-----------: |
 |1 |4.9|1|